Shorecrest Preparatory School

 Shorecrest Preparatory School is a private, non-profit, non-sectarian, coeducational, college preparatory day school for students age 3 through Grade 12, located in St. Petersburg, Florida.
-Founded in 1923, it is the oldest independent day school in the state of Florida.
+Founded in 1923, it is one of the oldest independent day school in the state of Florida.
 A PK-12 institution, it serves St. Petersburg as well as the greater Tampa Bay area.
 The campus is on 28 acres located in St. Petersburg.
-Shorecrest hosts the school's various sport teams known as the Chargers.
+Shorecrest is the home of the Chargers with 45 athletic teams of 24 sports, including recent additions of lacrosse and club flag football.
 100% of Shorecrest seniors are accepted to college.

-The school is a part of the Hybrid Learning Consortium.
-An online program offering a variety of courses to students around the world.
-Shorecrest was also recognized by Apple as an Apple Distinguished School for 2016–2024, for the integration of technology throughout the curriculum.
+Shorecrest has been recognized by Apple as an Apple Distinguished School since 2016 for the integration of technology throughout the curriculum.
 Grades 2-12 have a 1:1 Device program.
 Shorecrest was ranked by Niche as #1 in Best Private High Schools in Pinellas County, Best College Prep Private High Schools in Pinellas County and Best Private High Schools in Pinellas County.

 Service

-All grade levels at Shorecrest support local, national and international service organizations.
-The school's commitment to community service is facilitated through a full-time Director of Service Learning, who connects students with on- and off-campus service opportunities and outside organizations, and works with faculty and parent volunteers to plan and implement a year-round Service Learning program.
+The mission of Shorecrest includes "the development of a commitment to social responsibility" and all grade levels at Shorecrest participate in service learning through various projects and community partnerships.
+The Upper School at Shorecrest is home to Service Week, a student-initiated program through which high school students invest a week in hands-on work with local, national and international service organizations.

 Athletics

-Shorecrest's high school sports generally consist of a Varsity and Junior Varsity team.
-For the middle school, only one team normally represents grades 6–8; however for more competitive sports, there may be a "Gold" and "Green" team with more experienced athletes playing on the competitive Green team.
+Shorecrest offer students opportunities to compete in interscholastic athletics at Shorecrest beginning in sixth grade.
+Students have the opportunity to compete on Middle School, Junior Varsity, and Varsity teams across 24 different sports.
+Approximately 60% of the Upper School student body participate in the Chargers Athletics program.

-Shorecrest Girls Varsity Volleyball won 1A states in 2018, and the Shorecrest Boys Varsity Soccer won 2A states in 2020, after earning runner-up position in the 2019 tournament.
-In 2021 Shorecrest Chargers Varsity Football put together a victorious gameplan and won the SSAC Florida State Championships.
+Shorecrest Girls Varsity Volleyball won the 1A State Championship in 2018, and the Shorecrest Boys Varsity Soccer won the 2A State Championship in 2020, after earning runner-up position in the 2019 tournament.
+2023 Girls Varsity Soccer were state runner-up.
+In 2021, 2022, and 2023 Shorecrest Chargers Varsity Football clenched the SSAC Florida State Championships.

 The following sports are available to boys at Shorecrest:

 The following sports are available to girls at Shorecrest:

 Arts

 The Upper School has over thirty visual and performing art courses.
 Shorecrest's Thespian Troupe 3140 and Jr. Thespian Troupe 88197 have garnered many top honors at both the District and State levels, including presenting one-acts and mainstage productions at the Florida State Thespian Festival in 2014 and 2015.
+Shorecrest in represented annually by nominees and winners of the Broadway Star of the Future Awards.